 Losing your job can be particularly difficult to cope with if you have been terminated unfairly or have been mistreated by your employer.
 Most employees in Los Angeles can be terminated without cause or justification.
 This is because California is an "at-will" state, which means employees can be let go at the employer's will and they don't have to tell you why.
 Similarly, employees can also quit their jobs without giving a cause or justification.

 But, as an employee in Los Angeles, you still have legal protections from being fired for unjust or illegal reasons.
 In some cases, depending on the nature and circumstances of your situation, you may have a wrongful termination lawsuit against your employer.
 You may be able to get reinstated, clear your name or even seek monetary compensation for the losses stemming from your wrongful termination.
-It is important that you seek the counsel of a Los Angeles wrongful termination lawyer to understand when a firing may be illegal so you can protect yourself.
+When is the right time to contact a wrongful termination attorney?
+It is important that you seek the counsel of a trusted lawyer if you're serious about pursuing compensation.

 The Role of Employment Contracts